aardjon/trad/doc/architecture.md

 ## 5.1 Overview

 The following diagram provides an overview of the mobile app architecture, which is refined more detailled in the following sections.
+Arrows are source code dependencies.

 ![Architectural overview](architecture/sysarc-overview.png)